SAT Test 2026: Everything You Need to Know (Dates, Format, Scores & Prep)

 How long are SAT scores valid?

 SAT scores are valid for five years from the test date.
+If you take the SAT in 2026, your scores will be accepted through the 2030–31 admissions cycle.

 What is the difference between SAT and the Digital SAT?